All the Way Home (1957 film)

-All the Way Home – When A Black Family Moves Next Door s a 1957 American short black and white documentary film directed by Lee R. Bobker and produced by Nathan Zucker.i It was written by Muriel Rukeyser and produced by Dynamic Films, Inc., a New York-based film production, documentary and theatrical film and TV production company founded in 1948.
+All the Way Home – When A Black Family Moves Next Door is a 1957 American short black and white documentary film directed by Lee R. Bobker and produced by Nathan Zucker.
+It was written by Muriel Rukeyser and produced by Dynamic Films, Inc., a New York-based film production, documentary and theatrical film and TV production company founded in 1948.

 Premise

 The film depicts an elderly white family in the 1950s selling their home.
 When the family's patriarch shows the home to an interested African American family, neighbors within the all-white community begin to gossip.
 The elderly white family became the target of harassment and threats by bigoted neighbors, who do not want African American families to move into the neighborhood.

 This film is notable among a genre of documentary films aimed at curbing white American anxiety and supremacist violence against racial desegregation and racial integration in the 1950s and 1960s.
 It serves as an earlier anti-discrimination narrative and racial sounding post in the spirit of the documentary Building the American Dream: Levittown, NY, which discussed Levittown, New York, the prototypical Post-World War II tract home suburb built in the late 1940s that excluded African Americans via restricted covenants and supremacist activism.